encore428/minesweeper/README.md

 ![index.html page](/index.png)

 Select your assistant for the game:
-- **Single flag**: Player plants/clears flag on un-exposed slates to indicate that you think it has a mine.
+- **Single flag**: Player plants/clears flag on un-exposed slates to indicate that it has a mine.
-- **Dual flag**: Player plants/clears flag on un-exposed slates to indicate that he thinks it has a mine.
+- **Dual flag**: Player plants/clears flag on un-exposed slates to indicate that it has a mine.
 Player can also plant/clear **Proposed flag** on a slate being analysed.
 - **Intelligent**: The computer performs the analysis and plant **Confirmed flag** on slates that certainly have mines.
 Player only plants/clears **Proposed flag** on un-exposed slates, and the computer proceeds to perform further analysis.

 After you selected your preferred assistant, you can click one of the three game buttons to begin the game.
 Each game (Beginner, Intermediate, Expert) corresponds to a specific canvas size and number of mines to be planted on it.
 On clicking one of the game buttons, a game canvas of the selected size is displayed.

 ![game.html page](/game.png)